moonglum/dotfiles/README.md

 * [`pry`](http://pryrepl.org) is a replacement for Ruby's IRB
 * [`semantic-release-cli`](https://github.com/semantic-release/semantic-release) helps to set up NPM packages that automatically get released.
 * [`mdless`](http://brettterpstra.com/projects/mdless) is a less for Markdown files
+* [`ragel`](http://www.colm.net/open-source/ragel) is a beautiful state machine compiler
+* [`youtube-dl`](https://rg3.github.io/youtube-dl) allows me to download videos for train trips
+* [docker](https://www.docker.com) because I really wish it would do what I want

 ## Languages I work or play with

 * Ruby and JavaScript (Daily)
 * I used Haskell and Prolog quite a lot in University
-* I'm also playing around with Elixir, Rust and Elm
+* I'm also playing around with Idris, Clojure, Elixir, Rust, PureScript and Elm

 ## Miscellaneous